msilviss/PS4/README.md

 *	Introduction to CSS
 *	Introduction to events (press button, UI responds)

-It’s a long tutorial, a lot of steps to follow.
+It's a long tutorial, a lot of steps to follow.
 Follow each step CAREFULLY.
-DO NOT SKIP steps (or later parts won’t work correctly).
+DO NOT SKIP steps (or later parts won't work correctly).

 *	Complete the JavaFX Tutorial (steps 1-6, skip step 7)
 *	Deliverable - JavaFX Project with FXMLs, CSSs